homearanya/satrails/src/pages/tours/giants-cup-trail.md

 destination: Drakensberg
 activity: Slackpacking
 duration: 4 nights
-price: R 7500
+price: From R7500
-bannerblurb: '3 or 4 day hike in the Southern Drakensberg, Sani Pass to Bushmans Nek'
+bannerblurb: 3 or 4 day hike in the Southern Drakensberg, Sani Pass to Bushmans Nek
-shortdescription: >-
-  Hike the 60km National Hiking Way in the foothills of the Drakenberg from Sani Pass to Bushmans Nek.
+shortdescription: Hike the 60km National Hiking Way in the foothills of the Drakenberg from Sani Pass to Bushmans Nek.
 Self guided well marked trail with daily shuttles from the trail head to small hotels and  lodges for overnight accommodation.
 imagethumbnail:
   alt: Cobham - Start of Day 2
   image: /img/kd1_thumb.jpg
 imagebanner:
   alt: Giants Cup Trail - View from Swiman's Hut
-  image: /img/20190314_084912.jpg
+  image: /img/about-drakensberg-slackpack540x300-min.jpg
 photoGallery:
   photo:
     - alt: Summer walking